Kerry praises Tunisian progress, promises help against militants

 Kerry's visit to Tunisia is the first by a U.S. Secretary of State since that incident, which occurred three days after an attack on a U.S. diplomatic mission in Benghazi in Libya killed the U.S. ambassador and three other Americans.

-U.S. officials had earlier said Kerry would press Tunisia to step up efforts to arrest the attackers.
+U.S. officials had earler said Kerry would press Tunisia to step up efforts to arrest the attackers.

 (Editing by Mark Heinrich)